xyzelena/timers/README.md

 ## Timers

 Timers is a single-page application that allows the user to create countdown timers.

+View the application at the [link](https://xyzelena.github.io/timers/)

 Each timer works independently, and the user can see the countdown in real time.
 To implement this functionality, a closure for time management, an asynchronous setInterval function were used.

 ### Working example: